folkzb/magalu/script-qa/cli-doc/dbaas/replicas/list/help.md

 ## Product catalog:
 - Flags:
-- --control.limit integer     Limit (range: 1 - 50) (default 10)
+- --control.limit integer    The maximum number of items per page. (range: 1 - 50) (default 10)
-- --control.offset integer   Offset (min: 0)
+- --control.offset integer   The number of items to skip before starting to collect the result set. (min: 0)
-- --exchange string          Exchange (default "dbaas-internal")
 - -h, --help                     help for list
-- --source-id uuid           Source Id
+- --source-id uuid           Value referring to source Id.
 - -v, --version                  version for list

 ## Other commands: